HomeDing/homeding.github.io/webservices.md

 # Web Services ???

-* restfull
-* URLs
-* actions
-* status

-* file list
-* statistics and runtime parameters

-As an implementation principle the UI presented in the browser only acts as a visual interface but doesn't execute any functionality related to actions.
+When retrieving HTML from the server just return the content of the files in the filesystem and doesn't execute any functionality related to elements or actions.
-The actions will only be processed inside the device using the implemented elements.

-To support the web based UI the following REST based services are available:
+The web services support getting access to the inner values and state of the system and elements of the device based on the HomeDing library.

+All services provide a REST base interface and start using a `$` character.

+### /$sysinfo

-**/$sysinfo** returns information from the system level like the flash memory available to the file system.
+This service returns information from the system level like the flash memory available to the file system.

 Example with comments